zeroibc/my-mac-os/README.md

 - A great little utility to find duplicate files in the system.
 Didn't get much use of it so far but it may be quite useful on occasions where I do want to clean up my system from useless files and junk.

 #### 42. [MonthlyCal](https://itunes.apple.com/us/app/monthlycal-colorful-monthly/id935250717?mt=12)
-- A really great visual representation of my month in form of a notification center widget that allows me to see any day I want at a glance as well as what day of month it is and how many events I have in this week.
+- A great visual representation of my month in form of a notification center widget that allows me to see any day I want at a glance as well as what day of month it is and how many events I have in this week.
 <img src="https://i.imgur.com/8sXe5aK.png" width="300" alt="img">

 #### 43. [iStat Menus](https://bjango.com/mac/istatmenus/)